joes0451/SDKManager/ReadMe.txt

     Fixed showing 'emulator' in Package list.
     Other improvements.

+SDK Manager 1.0.8:
+    Tried to fix issue with not finding AVDs.
+    Added -memory option.

 Please let me know of any issues you have so that
 I can try to fix it.